 - Keyword – noun – a word, or series of words, identified by an advertiser, for which they wish to display a search ad.

 - Key Performance Indicators (KPIs) – noun – a title given to an important metric (or measurement) of a Pay-Per-Click (PPC) ad’s performance.
 Can be measured at multiple levels within a PPC account (ex. keyword, ad, ad group, campaign, account).

 - Pay-Per-Click (PPC) – noun – an online advertising model where advertisers may show ads to relevant online searchers.
 Advertisers only pay for showing an ad when a searcher actually clicks on an ad.

-- Quality Score – noun – a score assigned to keywords by a search engine’s evaluation process over time.
+- Quality Score (QS) – noun – a score assigned to keywords by a search engine’s evaluation process over time.
 Usually, a combination of factors is considered, including relevancy (of the keyword, ad copy, and website landing page content), website load speed, click-through-rate, keyword bid, etc. Used by search engines to help determine ad position on the SERP, and the actual Cost-Per-Click the advertiser will pay in an auction.

 - Relevant (“Relevancy Score”) – adjective – in order for an advertiser to show a PPC ad to an online searcher, the search engine must deem that a searcher’s search query matches a relevant keyword that the advertiser is bidding to show.

 - Return on Ad Spend (ROAS) – noun – revenue divided by ad spend.

 - Search Engine Marketing (SEM) – noun – a method of online marketing that promotes websites through the use of paid advertisements (ads).

 - Search Engine Optimization (SEO) – noun – a process of increasing organic search traffic by increasing the ranking of website pages.